magento/devdocs/guides/v1.0/architecture/index-cache/indexing.md

 <h2 id="m2devgde-indexing-intro">Introduction to indexing</h2>

-_Indexing_ is how the Magento system transforms data such as products, categories, and so on, to improve the performance of your web store.
-As data changes, the transformed data must be updated or reindexed.
+_Indexing_ is how Magento transforms data such as products, categories, and so on, to improve the performance of your storefront.
+As data changes, the transformed data must be updated&mdash;or reindexed.
+Magento has a very sophisticated architecture that stores lots of merchant data (including catalog data, prices, users, stores, and so on) in many database tables.
+To optimize storefront performance, Magento accumulates data into special tables using indexers.

-The Magento system stores lots of merchant data (including catalog data, prices, users, stores, and so on) in database tables.
-Some of this data is a complex structure, for example a catalog product, which is linked to attributes, attribute sets, different scopes, related to catalog categories, and so on.
-So that when this data is requested, for example by a shopper navigating to a product page, the system needs to run a complex query with multiple joins.
-This can take a long time, possibly resulting in cart abandonment.
-To avoid it, you can transform the initial data to flat tables, which would boost the querying speed and therefore decreases the amount of time needed to display information to customers.
-This is what indexing is all about: transforming the data by creating index tables and keeping them up to date.

-The Magento application contains several indexers out of the box, but you might want to add your own if your customization needs performing data searches, which are not optimized by the Magento default indexers.

-This articles contains a high level description of how indexing is implemented from a developer's point of view, and practical advice of how to add your own indexer.

-<p class="q">Reviewer: Not sure what links should be there, since I cannot find at the the website the landing pages (for modular architecture and configurations) existing in wiki.</p>

-We use the following terms when talking about indexing:
+For example, suppose you change the price of an item from $4.99 to $3.99.
+Magento must _reindex_ the price change to display it on your storefront.

+Without indexing, Magento would have to calculate the price of every product on the fly&mdash;taking into account shopping cart price rules, bundle pricing, discounts, tier pricing, and so on.
+Loading the price for a product would take a long time, possibly resulting in cart abandonment.

+Indexing terminology:

 :	Dictionary